 Many parents will stress about the amount of social interaction their children will get while they are travelling long term whether at home or abroad.
 This is a worry for everyone, even the kids.
-So how can you keep teens social while travelling long term?
+So what are the best ways for keeping teens social while travelling long term?

 It was a discussion that came up many times in the lead up to our 12-month adventure with our 2 daughters who were 13 and 10 when we left Australia to travel through Europe and Asia.